 Dancers are typically in this level for two years, unless the dancer is able to demonstrate mastery of all dances within the first year.

 Adult Ceili (1 hr. class)

-This class if for Adults (18+) who are looking to focus on learning the core Irish Dance movements and steps, as well as Ceili dances.
-The majority of the class will focus on Ceili dancing, but there will be some time allocated to beginner solo steps for Reels, Jigs, Slips Jigs, and Single Jigs.
-Dancers are required to wear light tennis shoes or Irish soft shoes (Ghillies).
+This class is for Adults (18+) who are looking to focus on learning the core Irish Dance movements and steps, as well as Ceili dances.
+The majority of the classes will focus on Ceili dancing, but there will be some time allocated to beginner solo steps for Reels, Jigs, Slips Jigs, and Single Jigs.
+Dancers are required to wear lightweight tennis shoes or Irish soft shoes (Ghillies).